-Taking AP courses in high school helps prepare students for the level of challenge they will find in college, signals to college admissions officers that a student is ready to succeed at the undergraduate level, and can earn students college credit while still in high school. …Learn more about AP courses at Wilson
+Taking AP and Dual Credit (page 14 in the course guide) courses in high school can help prepare students for the level of challenge that they will find in college, signals to college admissions officers that a student is ready to succeed at the undergraduate level, and can earn college credit while still in high school.

 Credit Recovery & Alternative Methods of Earning High School Credit

 Students have many alternatives to acquire high school credit, recover credit from previous courses in which they received an "F" grade, or improve grades.
 Always check with your counselor before enrolling to see if the credit will transfer as an elective or required course on your transcript.
-Wilson only accepts credit from accredited institutions.
-Below are the institutions most commonly used by Wilson students; however, the list is not exhaustive.
+IBW can only accept credit from accredited institutions that have been approved by PPS.
+Below are the institutions most commonly used by IBW students; however, the list is not exhaustive.

 Portland Evening Scholars (PES) is a supplemental credit recovery and credit advancement program; it is NOT a diploma or a G.E.D. program.
 All PES students (with few exceptions) are also attending a day school program while they are taking classes with PES.